mistraltechnologies/bog-javassist/README.md

 Bog-Javassist is an extension to BOG that removes the need for boiler-plate code without resorting to a reflection-oriented solution, so that the benefits of statically typed code are retained: type-safety and IDE-supported code completion and refactorings.
-It allows matchers to be written as interfaces only, with the implementation being generated at runtime using [Javassist](http://www.javassist.org "javassist.org").
+It allows builders to be written as interfaces only, with the implementation being generated at runtime using [Javassist](http://www.javassist.org "javassist.org").

 ## Usage Examples